AcademySoftwareFoundation/EncodingGuidelines/WebColorPreservation.md

 </table>

 ## bt709
 Using the `-color_trc bt709` flag (AKA rec709).
-This is often the default tag, however producers the most confusing results.
+This is often the default tag, however produces the most confusing results.
 On Chrome this will actually match sRGB, but on safari it will match the camera bt709 parameters, which roughly match gamma 1.95.
 NOTE, there is no support at all for BT1886, which is what we would conventionally use for the TV gamma of 2.4, the closest you can get is using quicktime on OSX.
+See [Apple quicktime gamma](#apple-quicktime-gamma-and-bt1886) for the workaround.

 <table  class='compare'>
 <TR><TD><video width=400><source src="tests/greyramp-osx/greyscale-rec709.mp4"></video></TD><TD>This is the bt709 mp4.</TD></TR>